rootm0s/WinPwnage/README.md

 * Persistence using explorer dll hijack
 * Persistence using mofcomp and mof file (SYSTEM privileges)
 * Persistence using wmic (SYSTEM privileges)
-* Persistence using startup file
+* Persistence using startup files

 ## Installing the Dependencies:
 ```pip install -r requirements.txt```